princefr/princefr/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on ...an exchange written in rust.
-- 👯 I’m looking to collaborate on ...
-Anything
-- 💬 Ask me about ...
-Anything
 - 📫 How to reach me: ... pondonda@gmail.com
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: i like drawing and i'm an religion history buff.